 *5 VII 1933 Góra Kalwaria

-Since 2001, she has chaired the Programme Board of the National Fryderyk Chopin Institute in Warsaw.
+Since 2001, she has been chair of the Programme Committee of the Fryderyk Chopin Institute in Warsaw.